 Because if he was reporting from what somebody inside Bilderberg told him, he'd have his notes or something like that.

-they need to destroy the economy as we're running out of oil when people don't travel, at least that's what they're saying when people don't travel when people don't have money, they don't travel, they don't spend money, which means you don't waste a lot of oil and natural gas.
+When people don't travel, when people don't have money, they don't travel, they don't spend any money, which means you don't waste a lot of oil and natural gas.

-W's presidency was such a disaster, is that somehow, despite the fact that people don't want a Republican in there, they'll be like, oh, he's black, so we can't have that.
+I remember even at that time being like, oh, the only thing that I am scared of because W's presidency was such a disaster is that somehow, despite the fact that people don't want a Republican in there, they'll be like, oh, he's black, so we can't have that.

-National media claimed that during the weekend, the Bilderberg Group was scheduled to meet, that Obama had speaking engagements set for Chicago and the Midwest.
+National media claimed that during the weekend, the Bilderberg group was scheduled to meet, that Obama had speaking engagements set for Chicago and the Midwest.

 In a classic bait and switch, the Obama campaign told the press corps to get on Obama's campaign plane and that Obama would join them on the flight to Chicago.